 Kitchens and bakeries are well-known as hot places.
 Ovens and cooking equipment generate a lot of heat, which often overpowers any attempt at air conditioning.
-Wearing masks and other PPE (personal protective equipment) to stop the spread of COVID-19 only makes things worse for kitchen staff.

 To make sure that you’re prepared for a surprise OSHA commercial kitchen safety inspection, your OSHA kitchen safety checklist should also go over the following:

 It’s an excellent idea to have signs up around your workplace reminding employees to maintain OSHA commercial kitchen safety protocols.
-For instance, reminding them to wash their hands properly for at least ten seconds, demonstrating the proper way to wear a mask, what are the signs and symptoms of a COVID-19 infection, and so on.

 Now is the time to go over your plans and policies regarding the following and make sure they’re updated in line with current guidance and well-documented, ready to show the OSHA inspectors: